-Remote volunteers are able to arrange their schedules in consultation with their partner organisation.
+Remote volunteers can arrange their schedules in consultation with their partner organisation.
 Volunteers may elect whether they wish to undertake volunteering or not on public holidays, whether Australian public holidays or those observed by their partner organisation.

 5.5.2.
 Annual leave